J0ker98/Omegle-Bot/README.md

 1. Open Terminal/Console

-2. Write “cd” and drag the “PHP OMEGLE BOT” folder in the Terminal/Console window
+2. Write “cd” and drag the local repository folder in the Terminal/Console window (or just write the path to the local repo)

 3. Press Enter